jimsalterjrs/sanoid/README.md

 	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
 This argument can be specified multiple times.

++ --exclude=REGEX

+	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
+This argument can be specified multiple times.

++ --exclude=snaps=REGEX

+	The given regular expression will be matched against all snapshots which would be synced by this run and excludes them.
+This argument can be specified multiple times.

 + --no-resume

 	This argument tells syncoid to not use resumeable zfs send/receive streams.